linx-software/linx-oauth2-token-service/README.md

 ---

-### Using with the Linx Designer
+### Generating tokens with the Linx Designer

 A Linx Solution has been developed to automate the usage and testing of the authentication service.
 This is a very basic solution which does not store your API Key automatically.
 You will therefore need to follow the below manual steps to register as a user and generate access tokens.

-1. __Configure Linx Solution__

-   Open up the [automated testing Solution](/tests/linx-automated-testing/) in your Linx Designer.
+1. __Configure Linx Solution__:  Open up the [automated testing Solution](/tests/linx-automated-testing/) in your Linx Designer.

-   Edit the Solution's setting `LinxServerHostname` to be the name of your Linx instance.
+   Edit the Solution's setting value `LinxServerHostname` to be the name of your Linx instance.

    So for example, if my Linx cloud server instance is `https://dev1.linx.twenty57.net/` , then the my instance name is "dev1".
-3. __Register a new API key__

-   Debug the _RegisterApiKey_ function.
+3. __Register a new API key__:   Debug the _RegisterApiKey_ function.
 When the function completes, the Debug Output will display a result like below:
    ```
    {
    "ApiKeyData": {